aloyisus/euler_vid_mag/README.md

 euler_vid_mag
 =============

-A python implementation of one of MIT's Eulerian Video Magnification algorithms from the Siggraph 2012 paper
+A python implementation of one of MIT's Eulerian Video Magnification algorithms from the Siggraph 2012 paper.
+The technique described reveals otherwise hidden information in an ordinary video stream by magnifying small colour changes in an ordinary video stream.
+This can be used, for example, to reveal the blood flow in a person's face.

 The paper can be found here http://people.csail.mit.edu/mrub/vidmag/ and is a great read.